Murder At Madison Square Garden

-Check out this blog piece by Mary Noé on the scandalous case involving Harry K. Thaw and the murder of Stanford White in front of an audience of theater attendees at Madison Square Garden in the early 1900s.
-The accompanying podcast episode of Chatting with the Authors of Judicial Notice will premiere later this week.
-Start Reading!
+Check out our latest podcast episode of Chatting with the Authors of Judicial Notice with guest Prof. Mary Noé on the scandalous case involving Harry K. Thaw and the murder of Stanford White in front of an audience of theater attendees at Madison Square Garden in the early 1900s.
+Watch or Listen Now!

 Join The Society's Mailing List!